 Topics on this Page:

-To access the team admin page, first login to CalTopo or SARTopo.
-Then go to your account by clicking on your login name in the upper left corner, and choose the Your Account Tab.
+Any team member with admin access to the team account can manage your team subscription.
+To access the team admin page, first login to CalTopo.
+Then click on your login name in the upper left corner of the map viewer to access your account information.
 Here you will find a button to administer your team.
-It will take you to a new browser tab.
+Clicking the Administer button will open the team admin page in a new browser tab.

-In the admin page there are sub tabs that let you manage different aspects of the team.
-The page will first load on the members tab.
-Here you can create links to use to invite team members to join the account, and manage existing account users.
+The following actions are done in the Management tab.
+Here you can create signup codes to invite team members to join the team account, and manage existing team account users.

-Access links allow people to join the team account.
-To invite team members to join, you create access code links that you can copy and paste to an email, or open a QR code team members can scan with their mobile device.
-This is done from the Membership tab in the team admin page.
+Signup codes allow people to join the team account.
+To invite team members to join, you create signup code links that you can copy and paste to an email, or open as a QR code that team members can scan with their mobile device.

 Read Only members can view team maps but not modify any data.
-This can be a good option for members of cooperating agencies, since it lets you automatically share data but prevents them from modifying your maps.
+This can be good option for someone who needs to be aware of what is going on but won't be interacting with the maps themselves, since it lets you automatically share data but prevents them from modifying your maps.

 Update is a good level for most users since it allows them to still add information, such as mobile tracks or clues, to the map, but prevents them from accidentally deleting data.
 They can add new maps to the team account, but will lose write access to that map when they do so.